 While you may suspect an allergy to nickel, patch testing is required to confirm this allergy.

 Eventually the lacquer wears off, so you'll have to reapply it periodically.
-You could use clear nail polish, although you have to make sure the nail polish itself doesn't trigger an allergic reaction.
+Although you could use clear nail polish, you'll have to make sure the nail polish itself doesn't trigger an allergic reaction.

-3. If you're purchasing jewelry, and you're not sure if it contains nickel, you can purchase a nickel test kit.
+If you're purchasing jewelry, and you're not sure if it contains nickel, you can purchase a nickel test kit.
 This kit contains a chemical (in solution) called dimethylglyoxime.
 The use of this chemical does not harm the object being tested.

 When applied to a metal object with a cotton swab, the solution will turn pink in the presence of nickel.
 This test may not pick up miniscule amounts of nickel, but it's usually a good screen for jewelry.
 One company that sells the test kit is www.nickelsolution.com.